 In the United States, you’ll find almost every county/city has its own fire department, though not all of them have volunteer positions.
 To make things a little confusing, they don’t all have a fantastic online presence.

 So, you may need to Google for an e-mail address or a contact number or you might find some info on the National Volunteer Firefighter Recruitment Center’s website.
 You may also find that your state’s firefighter’s association can help you work out what to do.

 Then you need to make contact.
 Writing an e-mail is easy, so is making a call but if you can’t find a contact point – you can always walk into your nearest fire station and ask how to become a volunteer.

 It sounds obvious but it’s important to determine whether your fire department needs volunteers.
 A very few won’t take volunteers at all but all fire departments can only accept so many volunteers and volunteer firefighter is a popular job.

 If they don’t have any vacancies right now, you should ask if you can be put on a waitlist or find out when you should phone back to ask again.
-Don’t let a knock back at this stage put you off becoming a volunteer – everything worth having in life takes some time to achieve.
+Don’t let a knockback at this stage put you off becoming a volunteer – everything worth having in life takes some time to achieve.

 You can also take this opportunity to ask any questions that you might have regarding the process of becoming a volunteer firefighter.

-While the process is, generally, similar everywhere each department has their own quirks when it comes to recruitment of volunteers and it’s much better to get the information “from the horse’s mouth” as it were than rely on things that you’ve read elsewhere.
+While the process is, generally, similar everywhere each department has its own quirks when it comes to recruitment of volunteers and it’s much better to get the information “from the horse’s mouth” as it were than rely on things that you’ve read elsewhere.